idev4u/basic-swift-nio-http-server/README.md

 ## Benchmark

-Currently this experimental project supports only one connection for benchamrking.
-Maybe more in the future 🚀.
+Currently this experimental project supports only one connection for benchmarking.
+Maybe more in the future 🚀.(tbd)
 ```
 bash$ wrk -t1 -c1 -d 10s http://127.0.0.1:8080/
 ```